yasaswini-mandava/Certifications/README.md

 # Certifications
-Sharing my codThis repository contains my completed course and certification achievements.!
+This repository contains my completed course and certification achievements.!